Frozen veggie burger

 • Fiber content

-• Variable protein content
+• Variable fat content by brand

 Is Frozen veggie burger Healthy?
 Diet Ratings & Controversy Score | FoodRef.ai